azuracom/AzuracomProcessBundle/README.md

     //each tpye const value should be unique in all project const TYPE_IMPORT_INTERFACE = 'product_import_interface';
     const TYPE_IMPORT_EMAIL = 'product_import_email';
+    //best practice: if class only handler one type, use class name
+    //const TYPE_DEFAULT = self::class

     /** @var EntityManagerInterface */
     protected $em;